ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

 ### Application Structure

 React is all about modular, composable components.
-For our chat app, we'll have the following structure which will be mirrored by 6 corresponding React.rb components:
+For our chat app, we'll have the following structure which will be mirrored by 6 corresponding Reactrb components:

 ```
 App